kristblo/TTK4900_Masteroppgave/documentation_internal/journal.md

 Also added a timer interrupt on timer7 for telemetry, 50Hz.
 Currently sends shoulder pos, sp and current.
 Got fairly good data for grabbing and dropping bottle, and susequent spazzing.

 Set hasAccelerometer to 0 for shoulder.
 The arm is now quite stable, strengthening the hypothesis.

+###240524
+Added test logs for main loop time and shoulder movement.
+Used timer6 with a prescaler of 0, probably about 180us per main loop. main loop.log: disregard, prescaler of 18. main loop 0psctim.log: initial test with prescaler of 0 in idle state and no input. main loop idle receiving moveit: idle state, receiving state updates from moveit. main loop oper receiving moveit: operational state, receiving orders from moveit. shoulder 0.7 elbow 1.5: moving shoulder to 0.7 rads and elbow to 1.5 rads.
+Telemetry from shoulder only. shoulder 0.7 elbow 1.5: shoulder to 0.7 rads while elbow is const 1.5 rads. shoulder 0.7 elbow ext: shoulder to 0.7 while elbow is fully extended.